juberiya1ajaz/make-uc/README.md

 - React Js: For frontend
 - Node Js: For backend
 - AWS: For training the model
+- Hedera: For deploying smart contracts
 - Tailwind: For styling and animations

+## 🤖 [AWS] Greatest Social Impact

+We are using AWS to train our model.
+We are using AWS Sagemaker to train our model.
+We are using AWS Lambda to deploy our model.
+We are using AWS API Gateway to deploy our model.
+We are using AWS S3 to store our data.
+We are using AWS CloudWatch to monitor our model.

+## 🏥 [Medpace] Set The Pace

+We have a page where users can come and upload their data that can be used for training the model.
+In return for the data, we will give them an NFT.
+The NFT token can be used to buy medicines from our pharmacy.
+We have a smart contract that will be deployed on Hedera Hashgraph.
+The smart contract will be used to store the data and the tokens.
+The data will be used to train the model and the tokens will be used to buy medicines from our pharmacy.

+## 🔐 Best Blockchain Project Using Hedera

+We are using **Hedera’s testnet** to deploy our **smart contracts**.
+Hedera is a decentralized public network that utilizes the Hashgraph consensus algorithm to overcome the traditional limitations of blockchain and allow one to create the next era of fast, fair, and secure applications.

 ## 🧠 Challenges we ran into